This post may contain affiliate links. Please read my disclosure policy.

 - In a large mixing bowl whisk the sugar, oil, eggs, and vanilla together.
 Be sure to break up any clumps of brown sugar and whisk until smooth.
 Fold in the carrots and currants with a spatula.
 Add the flour mixture and fold together just until combined.

 - Pour the batter into the prepared sheet pan and smooth with an off-set spatula until even.
 Bake for 15-16 minutes or until the center of the cake is firm to the touch.
 Cool in the pan for 5 minutes then invert onto a wire rack (do not remove the parchment paper) and then invert again on another wire rack so the parchment side is down and the cake is up.
 Cool completely.

 - Combine butter, sugar, buttermilk powder, vanilla and salt on low speed of a stand mixer fitted with the paddle attachment.
-Blend about 2 minutes scraping sides as needed.
+Blend about 2 minutes scraping down the sides and bottom as needed.
 Increase speed to medium-low and add the cream cheese 1 piece at a time.
 This can be done by adding a piece every 15 seconds or so until all cream cheese is incorporated.
 Beat another two minutes until smooth.
 Add the powdered sugar and blend until incorporated.
 Scrape down the sides of the bowl and blend again.

 - Refrigerate at least 1 hour before serving.